pajlada/github-repo-lint/README.md

 ## Usage

+Look for mismatching settings
-`./github-repo-normalizer --config <FILE> --user pajlada --organization pajlads`
+`./github-repo-lint --config <FILE> --user pajlada --organization pajlads`

+Fix mismatching settings (works for most things, see labels in the settings below for where it doesn't work)
+`./github-repo-lint --config <FILE> --user pajlada --organization pajlads --fix`

 ## Update topics